 - a) Confirmation that the applicant has read and understood the Regulations and agrees, on its own behalf and on behalf of everyone associated with its participation in the Cup, to observe them. - b) The name of the competitor. - c) The physical address of the competitor corresponding to his licence. - d) Copies of the licences for both driver and competitor as well as copies of the related documents according to Art.4.1 - e) The name of the driver.
-A driver may be nominated subsequent to the application. - f) Copyright free, high-resolution photographs sent by e-mail of the driver(s) and biography of the driver(s). - 12.3 All applications will be studied by the FIA and accepted or rejected at its absolute discretion.
-The FIA will publish the list of cars and drivers accepted together with their race numbers no later than 25 July 2024, having first notified unsuccessful applicants. - 12.4 The FIA may cancel the World Cup if less than 14 cars are entered for it by the closing date for entries. - 12.5 Each driver is only permitted to enter in one Competition in the Macau Grand Prix.
+A driver may be nominated subsequent to the application. - f) Copyright free, high-resolution photographs sent by e-mail of the driver(s) and biography of the driver(s). - g) The position in the pit lane for teams participating in the Macau Grand Prix will be based on the previous year classification.
+New Teams pit lane position will be allocated based on the completion of the application. - 12.3 All applications will be studied by the FIA and accepted or rejected at its absolute discretion.
+The FIA will publish the list of cars and drivers accepted together with their race numbers no later than 1st September 2025, having first notified unsuccessful applicants. - 12.4 The FIA may cancel the World Cup if less than 16 cars are entered for it by the closing date for entries. - 12.5 Each driver is only permitted to enter in one Competition in the Macau Grand Prix.